RuxuePeng/Spr2017-proj4-team2/data/README.md

 ### Data folder

 The data directory contains data used in the analysis.
-Under the nameset folder, there are 14 txt files which contains articles written by 14 different names.
+Under the nameset folder, there are 14 txt files which contains citations representing articles written by 14 different names.
 The csv files are for presentations.